matthewchung74/yhatpub/README.md

 #### D: Test your function

 For testing, first, import `in_colab` since you only want to run this test in colab.
-YHat will use this colab in a callable API, so you don't want your test to run every time `predict` is called.
-Next, import `inference_test` which is a function to make sure your `predict` will run with YHat.
+YHat will turn this colab in an imported script, so you want to tell YHat not to run this test outside of colab.
+Next, import `inference_test` which is a function to make sure your `predict` will run ok with YHat.

-Now, inside a `in_colab` boolean, first get whatever test data you'll need, in this case, an image.
+Now, inside `in_colab()` , first get whatever test data you'll need, in this case, an image.
 Then you'll call your predict function, wrapped inside `inference_test`, passing in the same params you defined above.
 If something is missing, you should see an informative error.
 Otherwise, you'll see something like
 `Please take a look and verify the results`

 ```bash